 There are no services – water, toilets, showers.
 So lug in what you need for your stay.
 There is some shade at the entrance to the beach, but walking down the length gives you even more privacy in the event that someone else shows up.
 The water is fairly shallow and if you get out past the bit of break that’s there you’ll be touching the ground for awhile.
 It’s a difficult anchorage which means boats are less likely to come in and hang out and spoil your private beach moment.
 So yes, it is essentially paradise.

 A stunning beach – with services!
 Dennis’ Cocktail Bar and Restaurant is at one end, plus there are showers, washrooms, and a fresh water tap.
 Parking is easy and convenient.
 The beach is set away from the main road so you’re not contending with traffic noises.
-The views are breathtaking and on many clear days you see Montserrat, St. Kitts and Nevis.
+The views are breathtaking and on many clear days you see Montserrat, and sometimes St. Kitts and Nevis.
 Gorgeous!

 This stretch of coastline is popular with boaters so it’s not uncommon to see a variety of sail and motorboats going by.
 It just adds to the spectacular scenery.
 Some boats may even come in and anchor.
 The water is very clear here in that beautiful shade of blue that makes you think of the Caribbean.
 It’s an easy walk-in and the surf is usually pretty calm.
 If you’re looking for shells, this is the beach to comb through.
 Not much natural shade on the beach itself, but there is a large grassy picnic area that is treed and the area down by Dennis’ has some trees as well.